Luisg882/tennis-masters-traker/README.md

 # Tennis Masters

 Tennis Masters is a Python terminal program were the user updates the results form the Tennis Masters tournament.
-This is a fantasy tennis tournament were the greatest tennis players of all time.
+This is a fantasy tennis tournament were the greatest tennis players of all time play agains each other in a group stage.

-Also the program will calculate the score of each, display the leader board, and the upcoming matches.
+The program will calculate the score of each, display the leader board, and the upcoming matches.

 [Live version of the program](https://tennis-masters-0a642a2fc445.herokuapp.com/)